 Create a Christmas Morning Zone

 I am NOT a morning person, neither is my husband.
 To save our kids from our grumps, we set up a Christmas morning zone.
 Put a baby gate in the hallway so they can't get past and sneak peeks at the tree.
-Stockpile the area with healthy snacks and activities like a portable DVD player (with headphones for the earliest risers), coloring books, and small, simple toys saved for this day only like this Spirograph.
+Stockpile the area with activities like Tic Tac Toe, Christmas activity pages, jokes, and lots more.
+Grab my Christmas Morning Fun Zone packet and all you have to do is print and put it out.
 It's fun for the kids because they can play with something new and the parents get to sleep a little bit longer.
 Even if you don't actually sleep longer, it gives you the chance to freshen up a little before going downstairs.
 Worried that your kids will come out way too early and play?
 Put a sign up that says, if it's not past 5 AM go back to bed.
 No need for anyone else to be cranky too.

 Enjoy the Moment

 Open one present at time so you can enjoy the gift.
 If your child wants to play with it right away, let them.
 Enjoy the full moment of excitement instead of rushing them through opening everything.
 The young ones will avoid sensory overload and the older ones can actually appreciate what they got before they rip into something else.
 Did you just open a great gift from Grandma and Grandpa?
 If the kids are playing, you can take a quick minute to text a photo so they can enjoy your morning too.

 Stop to Eat